-Record keeping procedures are important to ensure accurate documentation of all results and actions.
+Record-keeping procedures are essential to ensure accurate documentation of all results and actions.
 The documentation should include:

 A schedule for updating and reviewing the Water Risk Management Plan

 Your Water Risk Management Plan should be a living document that is reviewed regularly by the Water Risk Management Team.
-It is essential that this document is reviewed following incidents or cases, to assess the effectiveness of the response.
+This document must be reviewed following incidents or cases, to assess the effectiveness of the response.